The Victorian Government Cyber Maturity Benchmark is an annual self-assessment of baseline cyber security controls across the Victorian Government.

 How will the Benchmark data be used?

 The Cyber Maturity Benchmark data will help you review and plan improvements to your cyber security controls.
 The Victorian Government Chief Information Security Officer recommends organisations implement the Essential Eight mitigation strategies as a baseline to prevent cyber incidents, mitigate the damage they cause, and recover from more efficiently and effectively.

-The Department of Premier and Cabinet’s Victorian Government Cyber Security Unit will use Benchmark data to:
+The Department of Premier and Cabinet’s, Cyber Safety Unit will use the Benchmark data to:

 - understand and report on cyber security maturity across the Victorian public sector